artemk/syntaxer/README.markdown

 ## Overview

-Syntaxer make possible check syntax of scripts.
+Syntaxer is a gem that gives ability to check syntax of all files in your project at once.
 It may be used in standalone mode and with git repository for checking changed and added files only.
 It is useful for for rails team, because you need to store only file with rules, and git hook will be generated for you.

 ## Installation